Relativistic location algorithm in curved spacetime: Relativistic location in flat spacetime

 \subsection{Five emission points}

-The bifurcation problem may be solved by including an additional point.
-If five emission points are available, one can obtain the intersection point in a straightforward way.
-Following \cite{Ruggiero2021}, one begins with the constraint function:
+The bifurcation problem may be solved most easily by including an additional point.
+If five emission points are available, then one can obtain the intersection point in a straightforward way.
+Following \cite{Ruggiero:2022}, one begins with the constraint function:

 where now $I \in \{1,2,3,4,5\}$.
-One can take the differences to form five unique equations of the following form:
+One can take the differences to form four unique equations of the following form:

-which are linear in $X_{\rm c}^\mu$; one can reduce this to a straightforward linear algebra problem.
-Though this method requires an additional emission point, it is preferred due to its computational simplicity and accuracy.
+which are linear in $X_{\rm c}^\mu$; one can reduce this to a straightforward linear algebra problem, provided that the matrix $X_J^\nu-X_I^\nu$ of emission point differences is nondegenerate.
+One may observe that the matrix of emission point differences becomes degenerate when any two emission points are brought together---for this reason, one might encounter a loss of precision for closely separated emission points.
+Though this formula requires an additional emission point, it is preferred due to its computational simplicity and accuracy.